XiZhao-sysu/XiZhao-sysu.github.io/index.md

 Here is **Yu Jiang (江宇)**.<br>

-I am a graduate student in the Remote Sensing of Engineering at the Sun Yat-sen University,
+I am a graduate student in the Remote Sensing of Engineering at the Sun Yat-sen University.